5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 ## Issues

 - [ ] Black Screen on wake: This has to be addressed.
 Adding the `force-online` property to the framebuffer patch didn't help.
-The workaround for now is to prohibit the display form turingn off when the system is idle (see System Settings &rarr; Lock Screen)
+The workaround for now is to prohibit the display form turning off when the system is idle (see System Settings &rarr; Lock Screen)

 ## BIOS Settings